Double Dip Cherry Crop

 Ahhh… Classic Chinery.
 Here’s a quick and easy way to get 60,000 American Airlines frequent flyer miles.
 That’s enough for two free round trip Coach tickets or one First Class ticket!

 Citi just rolled out its new CitiBusiness® / AAdvantage® World MasterCard® which will give you 30,000 bonus miles after $1,000 in purchases in the first 3 months of cardmembership.
-Citi’s personal card, the Citi® Platinum Select® / AAdvantage® Visa Signature® Card has the same offer as well.
+Citi’s personal card, the Citi® Platinum Select® / AAdvantage® World MasterCard® will give you 30,000 bonus miles if you spend $3,000 in the first three months.
 Annual fees waived the first year on both cards.

 Self-employed people can get the biz card and be considered a business.
 You don’t have to have a Corporation or LLC.
 If you just said, “A what?” don’t worry about it – you don’t need one.